CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 ## RabbitMQ queues

 MailerQ uses several queues to manage email messages.
-On startup, MailerQ reads the config file and automatically tells RabbitMQ to create the listed queues.
+On startup, MailerQ reads the configuration and tells RabbitMQ to create all queues listed in the config file.
+This means that you do not have to ensure that the queues exists before you start up MailerQ: the queues are automatically created.

-Only the outbox queue is mandatory; if you want to disable the other queues, the field behind them can be simply be left empty.

 ```
 rabbitmq-outbox:        <Name of your outbox message queue>